 This time it won’t be like 1964, when I was unarmed when the police shot me and couldn’t fire back.

-The far right groups rob, blow off bombs, kill and kidnap.
+The far right groups rob, explode bombs, kill and kidnap.
 However nobody has heard of the Government trying to capture the thieves and terrorists from the Communist Hunting Command.

 The dictatorship says that there is a subversive plan and a conspiracy of deposed politicians who are trying to overthrow the government.
 It is conducting a witch hunt, searching for the leaders of the subversion.
 But the leadership of this subversion is in the people and their dissatisfaction, because nobody can take this government anymore.